mkneebone/cca-cd-events-main/README.md

 # cca.comdesign

-A simpler version of cca.gd.events, using vanilla JS and Google visualization API (gviz).
+A simpler version of cca.comdesign (previously cca.gd), using vanilla JS and Google visualization API (gviz).
 Originally made by Will Ruby and Chris Hamamoto.
 Localhost requires server to avoid CORS violation.

 <!--
 GitHub pages: